getify/You-Dont-Know-JS/async & performance/ch6.md

 console.log( "Duration:", (end - start) );
 ```

 Raise your hand if that's roughly what came to your mind.
 Yep, I thought so.
-There's a lot wrong with this approach, but don't feel bad; we've all been there.
+There's a lot wrong with this approach, but don't feel bad; **we've all been there.**

 What did that measurement tell you, exactly?
 Understanding what it does and doesn't say about the execution time of the operation in question is key to learning how to appropriately benchmark performance in JavaScript.

 If the duration reported is `0`, you may be tempted to believe that it took less than a millisecond.
 But that's not very accurate.
 Some platforms don't have single millisecond precision, but instead only update the timer in larger increments.
 For example, older versions of windows (and thus IE) had only 15ms precision, which means the operation has to take at least that long for anything other than `0` to be reported!

 Moreover, whatever duration is reported, the only thing you really know is that the operation took approximately that long on that exact single run.
-You have zero confidence that it will always run at that speed.
+You have near-zero confidence that it will always run at that speed.
 You have no idea if the engine or system had some sort of interference at that exact moment, and that at other times the operation could run faster.

 What if the duration reported is `4`?
 Are you more sure it took about four milliseconds?
 Nope.
 It might have taken less time, and there may have been some other delay in getting either `start` or `end` timestamps.

 More troublingly, you also don't know that the circumstances of this operation test aren't overly optimistic.
 It's possible that the JS engine figured out a way to optimize your isolated test case, but in a more real program such optimization would be diluted or impossible, such that the operation would run slower than your test.

 So... what do we know?
-Unfortunately, with those realizations stated, we know very little.
-Something of such low confidence isn't even remotely good enough to build your determinations on.
+Unfortunately, with those realizations stated, **we know very little.** Something of such low confidence isn't even remotely good enough to build your determinations on.
 Your "benchmark" is basically useless.
-And worse, it's dangerous in that it implies false confidence, not just to you but also to others who don't think critically about the conditions.
+And worse, it's dangerous in that it implies false confidence, not just to you but also to others who don't think critically about the conditions that led to those results.

 ### Repetition